d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 print(test_data.shape)
 ```

-Let us [**take a look at the first four and last two features
+Let's [**take a look at the first four and last two features
 as well as the label (SalePrice)**] from the first four examples.

 ```{.python .input}